LIHPC-Computational-Geometry/honeycomb/user-guide/src/project-structure/honeycomb-guide.md

-# honeycomb-guide
+# User guide

 ---

-**honeycomb-guide** is the mdbook project used to generate the documentation you are currently reading.
+The **user guide** is the documentation you are currently reading right now.
+It is generated using mdbook.
 Its content mainly focuses on definition and feature-listing rather than technical details on implementation.
 The latter can be found in the code documentation.